L21s/keycloak-monitoring-prometheus/README.md

 ![setup](setup.png)
 In keycloak's admin console under `Events > Config` you need to add `com.larscheidschmitzhermes:keycloak-monitoring-prometheus` as an Event Listener.
 Make sure you do this for every realm you want to monitor!
+#### Configuring using Keycloak CLI
+Keycloak supports scripting of configuration changes via CLI.
+This has the benefit of decoupling configuration changes from the deployed keycloak version allowing easy upgrades of binaries.
+This is especially beneficial in a containerized environment.
+### Using CLI to configure Keycloak
+To configure the Prometheus exporter via CLI add the content of [`jboss-cli`](jboss-cli) to `<path to your installation>/keycloak-server/jboss-cli/startup-scripts/startup-standalone.cli`.
+During startup of Keycloak the cli will add the configuration entries to `standalone.xml`
+For more information refer to [`Keycloak documentation`](https://www.keycloak.org/docs/7.0/server_installation/#cli-scripting)

 ### Getting your metrics into prometheus
 Once everything is setup in keycloak, you will start seeing files like `keycloak_admin_events_total;realm=master;operation=CREATE;resource=USER` in your configured events directory.
 These files contain a number stating how often an event with the given parameters was emitted.